 As always, talk to an attorney before using any of the strategies listed above.

-John Mangan is an experienced Florida estate planning attorney who has been board certified in Wills, Trusts & Estates by the Florida Bar.
+When you are ready to act, here are more questions to discuss with John Mangan, an experienced Florida estate planning attorney, who is board certified in Wills, Trusts & Estates by the Florida Bar.
 At the Law Offices of John Mangan, P.A., we have assisted many clients in developing comprehensive estate plans that meet their needs.
 Call us at 772-324-9050 to set up an appointment or use our convenient Contact Form.